Common Name: Variegated Laurel, Rushfoil, or just plain ol’ Croton

 Botanical Name: Coadium Variegatum

 Important!
-Crotons are poisonous if ingested, so be very careful if you have pets and/or small children.
+Crotons are poisonous if ingested, so be careful if you have pets and/or small children.

 Give these indoor plants the brightest spot in your home!
-They thrive on light, so direct sun is fine for Crotons.
+They thrive on light, so the direct sun is fine for crotons.
 Too little light will result in poor leaf development, wilting, and leaf discoloration.
-Five hours of light per day or more is ideal.
+Five hours of sunlight per day or more is ideal.

 Crotons are a bit cold sensitive and should be kept in temperatures between 60-80℉.
 Try to keep them away from drafty windows, doors, and cold rooms.

-Crotons can be fed once a month with a complete liquid fertilizer diluted to half strength.
+Crotons can be fed monthly with a complete liquid fertilizer diluted to half strength.

 - As the temperatures rise, so does the risk of spider mites; try to clean the leaves more often during warmer weather.